 Overfishing threatens the health of many of the world's fish stocks and the millions of people who rely on fish for their food and livelihood.
 One challenge is that we lack regular assessment data for more than 90% of Earth's fisheries, and reliably assessed fisheries tend to be better managed, thus less overfished.
 Scientists have developed innovative, inexpensive approaches to assess data-limited fisheries.
 But there are still significant barriers to widespread implementation of these approaches.

-This project is supported by the Science for Nature and People (SNAP) initiative, generously funded through founding grants by Shirley and Harry Hagey, Steve and Roberta Denning, Seth Neiman, the Gordon and Betty Moore Foundation, Ward W. and Priscilla B. Woods, and the David and Lucile Packard Foundation.
+This project is supported by the Science for Nature and People Partnership (SNAPP) partnership, generously funded through founding grants by Shirley and Harry Hagey, Steve and Roberta Denning, Seth Neiman, Angela Nomellini and Ken Olivier, the Gordon and Betty Moore Foundation, Ward W. and Priscilla B. Woods, and the David and Lucile Packard Foundation.